 If you like what you hear, be sure to check out Silas’ music on his MySpace at:

 Oxford Mississippi’s Double Decker Festival is wholesome entertainment the entire family can enjoy.
-Street vendors selling arts and crafts, lively music, and games for the kids.
+Street vendors selling arts and crafts, website lively music, visit this and games for the kids.
 But as with many facets of life in Oxford, there exists a hidden undercurrent of social deviancy.

 Perhaps no group better demonstrates this then OUCH³.
 The Oxford University Community Hash House Harriers.